Johann Friedrich Reichardt: Later career

 On the return from his first trip to Italy in 1783, Reichardt stopped in Vienna, where he met Kaiser Joseph II, Wolfgang Amadeus Mozart and Christoph Willibald Gluck.
 Further musical trips to France and England did not produce anticipated success; he therefore returned reluctantly to Berlin.
 In 1786, he developed close friendships with Johann Wolfgang von Goethe, Johann Gottfried Herder, Friedrich Schiller and Johann Georg Hamann.
 A small collection of his writings is in the hands of his family, specifically, Dagmar Reichardt (* 1961).
 During a visit to Augsburg in 1789, he met the composers Nannette Streicher and Anna von Schaden.

 Further attempts to gain new ground in Paris failed, yet he had become zealous with revolutionary ideas.
 After the appearance of his Vertrauten Briefe (Intimate Letters) in 1792, he was released in 1794 without pay from his position as Court Kapellmeister for being sympathetic to the French Revolution.
 He lived first in Hamburg, where he released the journal Frankreich, but from 1794, he lived in Giebichenstein near Halle.
 In 1796, he was pardoned for his support of the revolution and appointed to the post of the director of the saline (salt mine) in Halle.
 From there, he often traveled to Berlin to lead the premieres of his compositions.

 Another trip to Paris in 1802 lessened his fascination for the French and French politics considerably: he became an opponent of Napoleon.
 Four years later, when his manor was plundered by French troops, he fled to Danzig where he was active as a patriot and freedom fighter.
 Napoleon's brother Jérôme, located in Kassel, allowed Reichardt to return and named him to Theater Director in 1807.
 This lasted only nine months.
 In November 1808, he traveled to Vienna looking for success.
-After experiencing the music of Haydn, Mozart and Beethoven, he became receptive to the Viennese Classic, although he was too late.
+After experiencing the music of Haydn, Mozart and Beethoven, he became receptive to Viennese Classical music, although he was too late.
 However, he soon returned to Giebichenstein where he died alone, from a gastric illness.
 His stage works were quickly forgotten after his death but his strophic Lieder and Ballads im Volkston (in folk style) enjoyed considerable popularity beyond the 19th century, aided by the Wandervogel movement.